Advanced eXtensible Interface: AXI4-Lite

 AXI4-Lite removes part of the AXI4 signals but follows the AXI4 specification for the remaining ones.
 Being a subset of AXI4, AXI4-Lite transactions are fully compatible with AXI4 devices, permitting the interoperability between AXI4-Lite initiators and AXI4 targets without additional conversion logic.

 Signals

 AXI-Stream

+AXI4-Stream is a simplified, lightweight bus protocol designed specifically for high-speed streaming data applications.
+It supports only unidirectional data flow, without the need for addressing or complex handshaking.
+An AXI Stream is similar to an AXI write data channel, with some important differences on how the data is arranged: